cea-hpc/modules/doc/source/design/variants.rst

 - raise error if variant ``name``:

   - has been specified but passed value is incorrect
-  - is wrongly declared in modulefile
+  - is wrongly declared in modulefile (e.g., invalid name specified)

 - then variable ``$ModuleVariant(name)`` could be used to adapt modulefile evaluation